Syringophilopsis: Morphology

 The genus Syringophilopsis is one of the most diverse of this family with over 33 identified species.
 Females have harpoon finger-like digits in their chelicerae, three teeth in their hypostomal apex which is ornamented by 1 or 2 protuberances.
 In males, the hysteronotal shield can be present, absent, free or fused.
 Both genders possess a propodontal shield and they are both relatively large in comparisons of other mites in the family Syringophilidae.

 Evolution

 There is not a lot known about the diversification of quill mites.
 It is well studied that the specific host in which a parasite occupies directly influences the cospeciation between both organisms.
 Using RNA, Hendricks et al. determined that there is a degree a significant cophylogeny and cospeciation among Syringophilopsis species, however, it is not concrete.
 Statistically, what they specifically sought after in their analysis is the mitochondrial cytochrome oxidase I gene as well as nuclear ribosomal RNA gene.

 Transmission

 These mites are host specific but each species has a specific niche affecting the passeriform bird in specific ways.
 For instance, depending on the species, these birds can transmit into the specific host via their primary, secondary, and tertiary feathers.
 Quill mites specifically attach to their designated host via stabbing of the calamus wall with their anatomical feature called chelicerae.

+Species

+Species accepted by the Global Biodiversity Information Facility: